Fairbanks Daily News-Miner: Sourdough Jack

 Since 1952, the News-Miner has featured a small cartoon figure named "Sourdough Jack" at the bottom of its front page.
 The drawing of Sourdough Jack is always paired with a comment on a news story, pun, or joke, apparently having been spoken by the figure.
 The idea for Sourdough Jack came from News-Miner editor John J. Ryan, who said, "People had many complaints about the town. ...
 He could make fun of that stuff and that would give people a chance to laugh at their problems."
 Sourdough Jack's name came from Ryan's nickname (Jack) and the traditional nickname given to an old miner (sourdough).
 Jack Ryan worked for the Seattle Post-Intelligencer later in his life.
-John Ryan changed his name in the '70s to John O'Ryan.
+He got tired of his mail getting mixed up with another journalist, so in the '70s he legally changed it to John O'Ryan.

 In the first days of the cartoon's existence, Jack often commented on alcohol, his lack of a job, and his wife.
 In recent years, the cartoon has taken a politically correct tone, except on occasion.
 After the Sept.
 11 attacks, Sourdough Jack was pictured shaking his fist and saying, "It's time to terrorize the terrorists!"
 About that time, the original Sourdough Jack drawings that had been reproduced since 1952 were replaced by new drawings made in a similar style.
 This was required due to the growing fuzziness of the reproduced image and the transition to digital newspaper production.